Training Programs with the Allen School

 The Allen School is affiliated with graduate programs offering Ph.D. degrees in immunology and infectious diseases with emphasis on pathogenic mechanisms, host response, epidemiology, and mathematical modeling.
 Allen School faculty also work with students to develop programs of study through the Interdisciplinary Doctoral Program where your research involves three different department – represented disciplines.
 Over 50 students from 16 countries are pursuing advanced degrees with Allen School faculty members.
 Students conduct research on the WSU-Pullman campus, including in the state-of-the-art BSL2 and BSL3 laboratories in the Allen Center, and in global laboratory and field sites in Kenya, Tanzania and Guatemala.

 DVM Summer Scholars

 DVM students in the WSU College of Veterinary Medicine have the opportunity to participate in the Student Summer Research Fellowship Program (SRF).
 First or second-year veterinary students may participate in a 10-12 week mentored research project.
 The goal of the program is to assist students to explore involvement in basic or applied research.
 Students who envision a future as productive research scientists are encouraged to apply.
 Resources for the WSU Veterinary Research Fellowship Program are provided by the WSU College of Veterinary Medicine and the Boehringer Ingelheim Veterinary Scholars Program.

 Postdoctoral Researchers and Residents

-Because of the focus on global animal health and our multinational initiatives, the Allen School regularly welcomes visiting, international, and sandwich scholars to further their research at our Pullman campus.
+Because of the focus on global health and our multinational initiatives, the Allen School regularly welcomes visiting, international, and sandwich scholars to further their research at our Pullman campus.